 This is a collection of all previous blog content.
-These posts are also organized by month and topic in the sidebar.
+These posts are further organized by topic and month in the sidebar.

 The One Where Bradley Graduates College, Gets Into Grad School, and Starts His First Job